-Disc herniations are common, and they can result from aging or injury.
-Although disc herniations can occur at any spinal level, the cervical (neck) and lumbar (low back) regions of the spine are most commonly implicated.
-A herniated disc can press harmfully against the spinal cord or nerve roots, causing burning, tingling or numbness at the site of the rupture or in other areas served by the nerve root.
+Disc herniations are common and can result from aging or injury.
+Although disc herniation can occur at any spinal level, the cervical (neck) and lumbar (low back) regions of the spine are most commonly implicated.
+A herniated disc can press harmfully against the spinal cord or nerve roots, causing burning, tingling, or numbness at the site of the rupture or in other areas served by the nerve root.

-In preparation for effective disc disorder treatment, a comprehensive consultation and examination are necessary.
-The focus of which is to determine the cause of the irritate nerve.
+In preparation for effective disc disorder treatment, comprehensive consultation and examination are necessary.
+The focus of this is to determine the cause of the irritated nerve.
 Is it a bone irritation, a disc irritation, or perhaps both requiring disc disorder treatment?